mauringo/node-red-industrial-snap/README.md

 Packaged as a Core18 based Ubuntu Snap, intended for multiple architectures.

 Listens on port 1881 and runs as as service in strict mode by default.

-By default builds get automatically placed in the edge channel, and then promoted to the stable channel manually.

 ### Restrictions